unboxed/unboxed.co/source/news/2017-04-07-may-meetup-faster-than-lightning-code-talks.md

 ![May meetup : Faster than Lighting 2](http://i.imgur.com/2mLmiMv.png?1)

-(Please note: we will do our very, very best to allow everyone who submitted a snippet to present, but in order to keep the session within the allocated time (an 8pm finish), some attendees may have to leave if we carry over this time).<br/>
+<i>(Please note: we will do our very, very best to allow everyone who submitted a snippet to present, but in order to keep the session within the allocated time (an 8pm finish), some attendees may have to leave if we carry over this time).</i><br/>

 Here’s some more information about submissions:<br/>